jqnatividad/qsv/README.md

 workloads.

 Use the generated TSV files to meter and compare performance across platforms.
-You'd be surprised how performance varies across environments - e.g. qsv's `join` and `scramble` operations perform abysmally on Windows's WSL running Ubuntu, with `join` taking 172.44 seconds and `scramble`, 237.46 seconds.
-On the same machine, running in a VirtualBox VM at that with the same Ubuntu version, `join` takes 1.34 seconds, and `scramble` 2.14 seconds - two orders of magnitude faster!
+You'd be surprised how performance varies across environments - e.g. qsv's `join` performs abysmally on Windows's WSL running Ubuntu 20.04 LTS, taking 172.44 seconds.
+On the same machine, running in a VirtualBox VM at that with the same Ubuntu version, `join` was done in 1.34 seconds - two orders of magnitude faster!

 However, `stats` performs two times faster on WSL vs the VirtualBox VM - 2.80 seconds vs 5.33 seconds for the `stats_index` benchmark.